hashfiputra/test-pt-sellerpintar-digital-asia/README.md

 ## 😔 Things I miss

-List of things I miss/work in progress:
+List of things I didn't do/work in progress when submitting the web:

-- The text rich input in creating/editing article, I can't seems find a good library to use for this, most of the library out there need to be tweaked/style alot, with the time I had I don't have that kind of luxury
+- The text rich input in creating/editing article, ~~I can't seems find a good library to use for this, most of the library out there need to be tweaked/style alot, with the time I had I don't have that kind of luxury~~.
+This is me in the future, there are plenty good library for this like [TipTap](https://shadcn-minimal-tiptap.vercel.app/) 🤦🏻‍♂️
-- Making dummy data for backup from API, I can't seem to find the time to make this
+- Making dummy data for backup from API